RaviTambade/TFLdotNET/notes/cs/multithreading.md

 # Multitasking  and Mulithreading

 Building responsive and efficient applications in our rapidly-evolving digital world is more crucial now than ever.
 As software developers, we constantly look for ways to boost performance and improve the user experience.
-One such method is employing multithreading, a widely used yet often misunderstood feature.
+One such method is employing multithreading.

 ## Multitasking and Multithreading Terms